-We aim to provide a full professional letting service, at a sensible cost, that will reduce your concerns, worries and risks to a minimum.
-As Landlords ourselves we fully appreciate just what an important and necessary role a good property management service can play in making the letting of your property an enjoyable and profitable success.
+We aim to provide a full professional letting service, at a sensible cost, that will reduce your concerns and risks to a minimum.
+As Landlords ourselves, we fully appreciate just what an important and necessary role a good Property Management Service can play in making the letting of your property an enjoyable and profitable success.

-Our extensive register of managed property includes Furnished and Unfurnished, Studios, Flats, Houses, Cottages and Bungalows with rents that range from £80 per week to £2000 per month.
+Our extensive register of managed property includes Furnished and Unfurnished, Flats, Houses, Cottages and Bungalows with rents that range up to £2000 per month.
 We act for Landlords as far away as Australia and as close as Redruth.
-We have professional Landlords who buy property to provide a rental income on invested capital, we have Landlords who buy property on borrowed money using the rental income to pay the mortgage and generate capital over a period of years, we have Landlords who let inherited property and we have short term Landlords who let their homes for perhaps six or twelve months whilst working away or globe trotting.
+We have professional Landlords who buy property to provide a rental income on invested capital.
+We have Landlords who buy property on borrowed money using the rental income to pay the mortgage and generate capital over a period of years.
+We have Landlords who let inherited property and we have short term Landlords who let their homes for perhaps six or twelve months whilst working away or globetrotting.

-We also now have property owners who have become reluctant Landlords because selling now is not a sensible or viable option.
+We also have property owners who have become reluctant Landlords because selling may not be a sensible or viable option.

-Despite our many years of experience, managing the letting of hundreds of properties, we cannot guarantee that your tenant will always be perfect – our job is simply to minimise the risk factor.
-The unpredictable part in the equation is always human nature and there is “nowt so queer as folk”‘.
+Despite our many years of experience, managing the letting of hundreds of properties, we cannot guarantee that your Tenant will always be perfect – our job is simply to minimise the risk factor.

 The Cost